rachelzheng03/Predicting-If-Statements/readme.md

 * The models I trained can be found at the following link: https://drive.google.com/drive/folders/1mTk6JjVpMJL2dtr4QHe-jNcHCQiOdsH7?usp=drive_link

 ## **4. Evaluating the Model**
 The model was evaluated on how well it predicted if statements using the methods in `ft_test_masked.csv`.
-The following metrics wer used: CodeBLEU, BLEU-4, and exact match.
+The following metrics were used: CodeBLEU, BLEU-4, and exact match.

 (1) Making the predictions: